sipb/homeworld/docs/deploy.md

 **WARNING**: because gpg's `--passphrase-file` option is used, only the first line from the file will be used as the key!

 **WARNING**: The disaster recovery key is used to encrypt upstream keys.
-If you are rotating the disaster recovery key, you should first decrypt the upstream keytab:
+If you are rotating the disaster recovery key, you should first decrypt the upstream keys:

     $ spire keytab export egg-sandwich egg-keytab